'Good Omens' - Being a Television Series about the Birth of the Anti-Christ

 Hogfather | The Colour of Magic | Going Postal

-The series was finally adapted following Terry Pratchett's death in 2015, as this was one of his last wishes.
-It was available online in 2019 and first broadcast in January 2020.
+The series was finally adapted following Terry Pratchett's death in 2015, as this was one of his last wishes. aSix × 1 hour episodes were made and it was available online in 2019 and first broadcast in January 2020.

 Neither Crowley nor his best friend, an angel named Aziraphale, want the Earth to be destroyed, having spent 6,000 years living there and becoming rather fond of humanity.
 They seek to prevent the end of the world while not upsetting their superiors in Heaven and Hell.
 The events of the last days had been foretold in 1656 by Agnes Nutter, who wrote what would happen in The Nice and Accurate Prophecies of Agnes Nutter, Witch, only one copy of which is known to have survived.
 Her descendent Anathema Device hopes to prevent the end of the world using Agnes' book, which she loses.
 Also trying to prevent Armageddon are the last two remaining Witchfinders, Sergeant Shadwell and Newton Pullsifer, a man for whom no other career has worked out.